Prace, Czech Republic: History

 The first written mention of Prace is from 1274.

-The pivotal action in the Battle of Austerlitz was fought over a nearby elevated area called Pracký kopec (Pratzen Heights).
+The pivotal action in the Battle of Austerlitz was fought over a nearby elevated area called Pracký kopec.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+The main landmark of Prace is the Church of the Exaltation of the Holy Cross.
+It was originally a Baroque church, rebuilt in the Neoclassical style.

 The Cairn of Peace Memorial in Prace memorializes those killed in the Battle of Austerlitz.
-It was built in 1910–1912.
+It is an architecturally valuable Gesamtkunstwerk, built in the Art Nouveau style in 1910–1912.
+The monument symbolizes an ancient Slavic burial mound and consists of a four-sided truncated pyramid with a height of 26 m.

+A cultural monument is the mass grave of about 800 Russian soldiers who died in the Battle of Austerlitz.